How to Build Indeed App for Android and iOS

 - There a review section covering companies, with input from current and past employees.

-- Job-seekers can set up their profiles and upload their resumes.
+- Job-seekers can set up their profiles and upload their Indeed resumes or undertake a job application when they find jobs they are interested in.

-- Companies can search for resumes, whereas job-seekers can search for job openings.
+- Companies can search for resumes, whereas job-seekers can search for full-time or part-time job openings.

 - Indeed uses “Artificial Intelligence” (AI) to match the job postings with resumes.
 Read more about this in “How Indeed uses AI to find people jobs”.